SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 --set tls.enabled=true,tls.serverCertificatesSecret=<my-tls-secret>
 ```

-Important: it is not possible to update an existing deployment to enable TLS that has been created without TLS enabled, by a simply using the [modify deployment](#modifying-or-upgrading-a-deployment) procedure.
+Important: it is not possible to update an existing deployment to enable TLS that has been created without TLS enabled, by simply using the [modify deployment](#modifying-or-upgrading-a-deployment) procedure.
 In this case, for the first time, certificates need to be [manually loaded and set up](//docs.solace.com/Configuring-and-Managing/Managing-Server-Certs.htm) on each broker node.
 After that it is possible to use `helm upgrade` with a secret specified.
+It is also important to note that because the TLS/SSL configuration are not included in the global [backup](https://docs.solace.com/Admin/Restoring-Config-Files.htm), this configuration can not be restored.

 #### Rotating the server key